- Primary position:

 Master of Science in Chemical Engineering, Katholieke Universiteit Leuven, Belgium, 1993.

-Reader / Senior Lecturer, School of Mathematics and School of Management, University of Southampton, England, September 2011 - present.
+Associate Professor / Reader / Senior Lecturer, Mathematics and Southampton Business School, University of Southampton, England, September 2011 - present.

 Reader in Operational Research, Department of Mathematics, University of Portsmouth, England, June 2009 – August 2011 (*).